 10. Rolwaling Valley Trek with Daldung La Pass

-The last but not the least on list of top 10 treks in Nepal is Rolwaling Valley Trekking with Daldung La Pass.
+Last but not least on the list of top 10 treks in Nepal is Rolwaling Valley Trekking with Daldung La Pass.
 It is one place to blow your mind to bliss.
 This taxing trail sees very few footprints and winds through the far-flung, virgin territory of Rolwaling.
 The mountain vistas and village landscapes, shared with cultural gaiety and rural lifestyles integrate into discoveries that are simply unforgettable…for any length of time.
-The Rolwaling valley trek is something akin to nature’s gem that sits between the lovely Langtang Region of Kathmandu and the ever well-known Everest Region to the east.
+The Rolwaling Valley trek is something akin to nature’s gem that sits between the lovely Langtang Region of Kathmandu and the ever-well-known Everest Region to the east.
 Numerous airy suspension bridges across gorges help cut down the climbs.
 Brilliant peak views could be had from the high alpine section of Daldung La pass at (3900m), and then more continuously as the path rises.

 While these are the top 10 treks in Nepal, it is important not to limit ourselves to these and explore other options as well in order to get the best of experiences of the Himalayan country.